abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/dev/lib/main.cpp
 /qt/dev/lib/edit.o

-And the result is as recognizable standard in absolute path, surronded by single quote ('') if containing space which is ready to be piped correctly by **\| xargs** ...
+And the result is as recognizable standard in absolute path, surronded by single quote (e.g. 'go on') if containing space which is ready to be piped correctly by **\| xargs** ...

 ## AUTOMATED REMOVAL